Wirecard rejects FT report as shares drop

-LONDON/BERLIN (Reuters) - Germany’s Wirecard rejected allegations of impropriety on Tuesday after the Financial Times newspaper published documents on the company’s accounting practices which it said appeared to indicate an effort to inflate sales and profits.
+LONDON/BERLIN (Reuters) - Germany’s Wirecard (WDIG.DE) rejected allegations of impropriety on Tuesday after the Financial Times newspaper published documents on the company’s accounting practices which it said appeared to indicate an effort to inflate sales and profits.

 “Today’s article by the Financial Times is a compilation of a number of false and misleading allegations... which were already fully refuted before,” Wirecard said in a statement.

-At 0940 GMT, the company’s shares were down 17.6% after hitting their lowest since April 24, making them the biggest faller on Germany’s DAX 30 and on track for their worst day since early February.
+At 0940 GMT, the company's shares were down 17.6% after hitting their lowest since April 24, making them the biggest faller on Germany's DAX 30 .GDAXI and on track for their worst day since early February.

 The newspaper published documents including internal company spreadsheets and related correspondence between senior members of Wirecard’s finance team, which, in an accompanying article, it said appeared to indicate an effort to inflate sales and profits at Wirecard’s businesses in Dubai and Ireland, as well as to potentially mislead EY, its tier-one auditor.